 Nevertheless, I would hesitate to say Jack ever truly becomes “interesting.”
 The writer had a chance with leaving him alone to delve deeper into his subconscious to see what makes him tick.
 Instead it’s mostly surface-level information and him making O-face over Gus.

 I never felt a sense of urgency on Jack’s behalf either.
 In The Terror, the crew were constantly in peril, not only from the monster, but also food shortages and rampant illness.
 Other than been spooked, Jack is fine.
 Even though he is isolated, he has ample food and supplies to last him over a year.
-Hell, now that the rest of his expedition team is gone he actually has more.
+Hell, now that the rest of his expedition team is gone, he actually has more.
 Why am I supposed to be scared again?

 ….Oh, yeah, there’s a ghost, I guess.

 Personally, I think the spirit’s story was over-explained.
 Nobody knew his name or his true origins but the fact that we have his motives explained to us kind of takes away from the dread.
-If they just left him as some vague, malevolent force that communicated through dreams and visions, he would have been more terrifying.
+If they just left him as some vague, malevolent force that communicates through dreams and visions, he would have been more terrifying.

 Instead we’re spoon-fed the whole story by ye old trapper guy.
 It’s not even that unique of a story.